Emmanuel-Mukumbwa/campus_talent_front_end/README.md

 ---

-Thank you for checking out Campus Talent — if you'd like, I can also create a short demo script that seeds the backend with example students and example gigs to help recruiters evaluate quickly.
+Thank you for checking out Campus Talent